 Not at all!
 Everyone is welcome in our community regardless of their membership status or background.
 Beth El is home to many interfaith families and converts as well as people who grew up in more traditionally observant homes.
 We thrive on building relationships that help us see the world from many perspectives.
 Learn more about membership, or start by signing up for our weekly e-newsletter.

 Absolutely.
 Beth El includes many interfaith families, and the non-Jewish members are welcome to participate in almost every part of the service, as well as our religious school and programs.
-While parts of our services are in Hebrew, Beth El’s prayer-book (written by our congregation) has English translations and transliterations.
+While parts of our services are in Hebrew, Beth El’s gender-neutral prayer book Vetaher Libenu (written by our congregation) has English translations and transliterations.
 Our service leaders (both clergy and laity) make a point of sharing page numbers to make sure that we remain together as we pray.

 What if I need physical accommodations?

-We are committed to full accessibility at Beth El (see details on Diversity, Inclusion & Accessibility).
+We are committed to full accessibility at Beth El (see details on our Diversity, Inclusion & Accessibility page).
 This has meant making improvements to our building, expanding our prayer life, and designing accessible programming.
 Our building and garden are fully wheelchair accessible.
 We also have large-print prayer books, hearing assistance devices, and a fragrance-free section during services.

 How do I get involved and meet other people or join Beth El?